kluo/edx-documentation/en_us/course_authors/source/building_course/setting_up_student_view.rst

 .. image:: ../Images/dashboard-course-image.png
  :alt: Image of the course image in the student dashboard

-On edX.org_, the course image you add in Studio does not appear on the course summary page automatically.
-You must work directly with your edX Program Manager to set up the course summary page.

-The course image should be a minimum of 660 pixels in width by 240 pixels in height, and in .JPG or .PNG format.

 #.
 From the **Settings** menu, select **Schedule & Details**.
 #.
 Scroll down to the **Course Image** section.
 #.
 To select an image from your computer, click **Upload Course Image**, then
    follow the prompts to find and upload your image.
 #.
 View your dashboard to test how the image will appear to students.

 .. _Add a Course Video: